 The Employment Standards Administration, Office of Labor-Management Standards (OLMS) administers and enforces most of the Labor-Management Reporting and Disclosure Act (LMRDA) of 1959.
 OLMS also administers provisions of the Civil Service Reform Act of 1978 and the Foreign Service Act of 1980 relating to standards of conduct for Federal employee unions.
 OLMS also administers employee protection provisions in the Federal mass transit law.
+OLMS now administers Executive Order 13201 in conjunction with the Office of Federal Contract Compliance Programs.
+EO 13201 requires Federal contractors to post notices informing their employees of certain rights related to union membership and payment of union dues or fees.

-OLMS gives compliance assistance through its Web site, publications, email, workshops and other group presentations.
+OLMS delivers compliance assistance through its Web site, publications, email, workshops and other group presentations.
 An OLMS Web site www.union-reports.dol.gov-lets users view and print union annual financial reports.
-It features a powerful union data search system that can produce lists tailored to users' needs.
+It features a powerful data search system that can produce lists tailored to users' needs.
 OLMS recently expanded the site to let users view and print reports by employers and labor relations consultants.